 The bottom line?
 Summer does not have to be bereft of learning.
 By incorporating summer education experiences into real world everyday activities you can make the mundane meaningful.
 Enjoy your safari expedition, beach canvas, kitchen science lab and Friday night take-out trip around the world…

 Aileen Palmer currently serves as the Dean of Faculty at Grandview Preparatory School.
 When she isn’t helping teachers become even better at what they do, Mrs. Palmer also teaches middle and upper school math.
-In her 16 years in education, Mrs. Palmer has taught secondary math, reading and special education, ESOL adult education and GED adult education.
 Mrs. Palmer holds a bachelor of arts in Economics and Elementary Education, a masters in Educational Leadership from the American College of Education and a masters in Reading & Learning Disabilities from University of Miami.

 Sponsored: This post was sponsored by Grandview Preparatory School.
 All opinions expressed in this blog post are my own and not influenced in any way by the sponsor.
 Any statistic, quote or other representation about a product or service should be verified with provider.
 Please refer to this site’s Disclosure for more information.
 I have been compensated or given a product free of charge, but that does not impact my views or opinions.